Dr. Kevin Muench DMD, MAGD

-I was honored to be mentioned as an inspiration and “magnificent leader.”
+Dr. Muench was honored to be mentioned by name as an inspiration and “magnificent leader.”

-About 12 minutes in, Dr. Siles showcases the strategies and care that I’ve put into re-opening our practice and moving forward in a time when COVID-19 is part of our lives.
+About 12 minutes in, Dr. Stiles showcases the strategies and care that Dr. Muench has put into re-opening Muench Family Dental and moving forward in a time when COVID-19 is part of our lives.